Best DSLR camera lens cases iMore 2021

 Best for long lenses: Think Tank Photo Glass Limo Backpack

 If you carry a telephoto lens for wildlife or sports photography, you know what a pain it can be to haul all that weight around.
 Giant lenses meant to capture every detail from a distance are back-breakingly heavy and unwieldy.
-Enter the Think Tank Photo Glass Limo backpack.
+Enter the Think Tank Photo Glass Limo Backpack.
 It fits pro DSLR telephoto lenses up to 600mm, and we love almost everything about it.

 Transporting big glass is comfortable with this oversized lens case-backpack combo.
-It looks and feels like a backpack, and it's fully adjustable and ergonomic, so you can take it through the backwoods or the stadium without issue.
+It looks and feels like a backpack, and it's fully adjustable and ergonomic, so you can take it through the backwoods or to the stadium without issue.
 The interior is sturdy enough to prop up a large lens, and it has padded, adjustable dividers to keep smaller lenses from shifting while you move.
 The dividers adjust to your lenses and camera size, so there's really no end to the number of lenses or camera bodies you can carry.

 There's a large mesh zippered pocket in this bag and around the exterior.
 You'll have lots of room for filters, extra batteries, a tripod, memory cards, lens collars, and even your tripod.
 The downside: it's pricey.
 There's no denying it's a big investment to go with the Think Tank, but there's nothing that competes with it today.